Papa John’s Franchise Costs: Estimated Initial Investment (Item 7, 2021 FDD)

 16. Training Expenses: $1,000 to $15,000

-- The estimated range includes expenses for transportation to the certified training restaurant or Papa John’s University located at corporate headquarters in Louisville, Kentucky, lodging, and meals for one person based on a seven week training period.
+- The estimated range includes expenses for transportation to the certified training restaurant or Papa John’s University located in Papa John’s corporate headquarters in Louisville, Kentucky, lodging, and meals for one person based on a seven week training period.
 Papa John’s may require the training period to extend for more than seven weeks depending on the level of retail pizza and/or restaurant experience of the trainee.

 - Training materials will average $100 to $250 per trainee.